A month of somedays

 Eleven years ago, I started a blog by this title.
 I thought it might be fun to go back and revisit what started the journey of processing life through writing.
 This was my first ever written, a work that continues today in Epiloger.

-My friend, singer-songwriter Jimmy Yessian has a new song called “Someday” that examines all of the reasons we give ourselves to not do that “thing” that should be a priority, whatever that thing is.
+My friend, singer-songwriter Jimmy Yessian, now gone too soon, had a song called “Someday” that examined all of the reasons we give ourselves to not do that “thing” that should be a priority, whatever that thing is.
 I was reminded of that yesterday when a visiting pastor spoke on embracing life’s difficulties.
 He stated that most of us live by what I call, “If/Then” rules.
-If I get skinnier/fatter/taller/thinner/younger/older (to use his examples) then I can do this “thing” that I should be doing.
+If I get skinnier/fatter/taller/ thinner/ younger/older (to use his examples) then I can do this “thing” that I should be doing.

 Of course, his examples of what we should be doing were far more spiritual than mine, but I think the rule applies, nonetheless.
 For I believe that most of us are living in that “cause/effect” world, which is very logical, by the way.
 If I DO this thing, then I will get some reward, like the mice in a cage who learn to press a lever and get food.
 The problem is, most of us are reaching for a lever that is placed beyond our reach.
 Or we are reaching for a lever that doesn’t exist.
 Or we are reaching for a lever that everyone around us tells us is there and crucial to a joyful life except that we are wired to never see it.